Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 Who pays your salary?

 We don't get salaries!
-We are an all-volunteer program funded at about $12,000 per year exclusively by consumer donations, most of them very small.
+We are an all-volunteer program funded at less than $15,000 per year exclusively by consumer donations, most of them very small.
 We do not accept funding from any helmet manufacturer or industry group.
-That lets us take a free swing when we go to an ASTM meeting or write up a review of this season's helmets.
+That lets us take a free swing when we go to an ASTM standards meeting or write up a review of this season's helmets.
 Our FAQ, or "Can you trust this site?" page has more description of who we are.

 If you're so poor, what are you doing with a big, fast site here on the Internet?

-It's amazing what volunteer labor can do for you on the Web.
+It's amazing what volunteer labor can do for you on the web.
 To see how we run our link at minimal cost and reasonable speed, check out our network description.
-We have been around since 1974, and on the Web since 1995, so we have a lot of stuff for you.
-Then notice how often our pages are updated from the dates at the bottom.
+We have been around since 1974, and on the web since 1995, so we have a lot of stuff for you.
+Then notice how often our pages are updated, shown by the dates at the bottom.
 People count more than money if they care.